Customer Engagement Strategies for Millennials

 Today, it’s even possible to get near-real-time anonymized mobile data aggregated from millions of mobile users from across the world.

-To provide the most relevant and timely messaging, you should leverage internal and external data sources and intelligent notification platforms.
+To provide the most relevant and timely messaging, you should leverage internal and external data sources and intelligent notification platforms as well as account based selling if it fits.
 This can ensure your organization has the most relevant, valuable data to drive your lead cultivation efforts.
 It can also ensure the right content is delivered to the right audience at the right time.